“Belladonna: in Italian a beautiful lady, in English a deadly poison.”

 - If you’re craving potatoes, replace them with a starchy alternative: sweet potatoes, beets, parsnips, butternut squash.
 You can cook all of these the same way you cook potatoes: fries, chips, roasted, mashed, and you know what?
 They have more flavor, too!

-- Although there’s really no substitute for a fresh summer tomato, there IS a substitute for a classic tomato sauce.
+- Although there’s really no substitute for a fresh summer tomato, there are nightshade-free substitutes for marinara sauce, ketchup and BBQ sauce.

 - Nightshade spices usually give food a hot kick.
-You can still get this sensation through non-nightshade spices: white pepper, black pepper, ginger and horseradish.
+You can still get this sensation through non-nightshade spices like ginger, garlic, horseradish and wasabi.
 Usually you’ll need more of these spices than you would of the red peppers.
 Experiment.

 - If you want to buy lunch meat, unfortunately most of them have nightshade spices.
 Paprika is especially overused because it adds color.
 However, Whole Foods has a “naked” line of deli meats and rotisserie chickens, which means they are simply meat with nothing (including spice) added.

 - US Wellness Meats offers some nightshade-free snack meat options that you can order online (check ingredient lists).
-Epic sells 3 nightshade-free meat pemmican bars: Bison, Beef and Pork.
-And Wild Zora sells a delicious nightshade-free Lamb Rosermary Bar.
+Epic Bar now sells a wide variety of nightshade-free meat bars.
+And Wild Zora sells 2 nightshade-free meat & veggie bars: Lamb with Spinach and Rosemary and Pork with Apple and Kale.